Commercial Landlord Tenant Law: Listen to the Lease!

 Both parties also need to make sure they’re considering all of the papers involved in the landlord tenant relationship.
 Look closely at anything marked “Addendum,” “Additional Agreement,” or anything similar.
 These documents will be considered a part of the lease itself under North Carolina law.

 Reading the lease carefully is essential for both parties.
-A good lawyer can help you decipher a lease so that you know exactly what you’re getting into.
+Good commercial litigation lawyers can help you decipher a lease so that you know exactly what you’re getting into.
 Everyone should also keep a copy of their lease to refer to if a problem comes up.

 DON’T Go Without a Lease!